makerspace-darmstadt/keycloak-vikunja-mapper/README.md

         },
         {
             "name": "team 2",
-            "oidcID": 35933
+            "oidcID": 35933,
+            "isPublic": true,
+            "description": "My teams scription"
         }
     ]
 }
 ```

-The `name` represents the display name of the Team in Vikunja and the `oidcID` is a unique string (max 250 characters) that should never change during the lifecycle of a team.
+The `name` represents the display name of the Team in Vikunja and the `oidcID` is a unique string (max 250 characters) that should never change during the lifecycle of a team. `description` and `isPublic` are optional parameters.

 There's various options how to handle these requirements in Keycloak, the least intrusive method (and the one we're using and which is supported by the mapper in this repository) is to use **Client Roles** to represent Vikunja teams, which can then either be assigned to individual users or user groups.
 Keycloak automatically assignes a unique UUID4 to each client role, which this mapper is using as `oidcID`, while the name of the client role is used as name for the team.

+The `isPublic` controls the visibility of the project.
+If true, everyone can share projects with this team, even if they're not direct team members.
+It defaults to false if not configured.

 For Vikunja it doesn't matter how the claim gets added to the token, although the standard way would be to configure the app to request an additional scope (the documentation recommends to use `vikunja_scope`) and assigning the custom mapper to it.
 This approach is described below, it is however also possible to simply add the mapper to the client directly and set it to `Default` in Keycloak.